Indigenous views on nuclear energy and radioactive waste

 For the report, we analyzed 30 public statements about nuclear energy and radioactive waste by Indigenous communities in New Brunswick, Quebec and Ontario.
 We also gathered more than 125 documents submitted to the Canadian Nuclear Safety Commission (CNSC) by Indigenous organizations in these three provinces.

 The report – featuring photos of the Bay of Fundy by William (Eric) Altvater, a member of Passamaquoddy Nation in Maine – was co-published in November 2024 by PRGI and the CEDAR project.
-We are currently organizing an event at St. Thomas University to launch the report and the video.
+The CEDAR-PRGI team and collaborators across Canada are now discussing the next steps for this work.

 For more information, feedback on the report or the video, or to get in touch for any reason, contact the CEDAR team.
+The CEDAR project is supported by the Social Sciences and Humanities Research Council Canada (SSHRC).